oimcoding/oimcoding.github.io/README.md

     Attacker: brute-force (if key small), (key won't be big b/c it will comes with a huge table).

-- DES (from ChatGPT)
+- DES / DES-CBC (Chained DES with HEAD)

     What: older symmetric ciphers and modes.
-DES has short keys (56 bits)
+DES has short keys (56 bits + 8 bits not for encryption).
+    Lots for shuffle around, doesn't make the message larger.

-    Attacker: DES — brute force.
+    Attacker: DES — brute force the 56-bit keys.

+    DES‑CBC attack types:
+    Brute force, padding‑oracle: if an application reveals whether padding was correct during decryption, an attacker can recover plaintext block‑by‑block.
+    IV misuse: reusing the same IV for multiple messages or using a predictable IV leaks relationships between plaintexts (first‑block XOR patterns).
+    If you still used DES‑CBC, you’d be exposed to both the weak key size and the above practical attacks.
+CBC can be safe only when used with a strong block cipher, a fresh random IV per message, and authenticated encryption (or a separate MAC).

-- AES (from ChatGPT)
+- AES

     What: modern standard block cipher (128/192/256-bit keys).

     Attacker: no practical cryptanalytic break for correct AES; main risks are side-channel leaks, weak keys, or bad modes.
     Practical outcome: secure and recommended when used with AEAD modes (GCM/CCM) and good randomness.

-- RSA (from ChatGPT)
+- RSA

     What: public-key system based on multiplying large primes.
 Public key encrypts; private key decrypts.